Nader Engheta: Background

-His metamaterial-based optical nano circuitry, in which properly designed nano structures function as lumped optical circuit elements such as optical capacitors, optical inductors and optical resistors.
+His primary work is in metamaterial-based optical nano circuitry, in which properly designed nano structures function as lumped optical circuit elements such as optical capacitors, optical inductors and optical resistors.
 These are the building blocks for the metatronic circuits operating with light.
 This concept has been recently verified and realized experimentally by him and his research group at the University of Pennsylvania.
 This provides a new circuit paradigm for information processing at the nanoscale.

-His near-zero-index structures exhibit unique properties in light-matter interaction that have provided exciting possibilities in nanophotonics.
+His near-zero-index structures exhibit unique properties in light–matter interaction that have provided new possibilities in nanophotonics.

 His plasmonic cloaking ideas have led to new methods in stealth physics.